The Heart of a Log or Timber Home

 Like hickory, cherry wood has dark and light shades and interesting patterns.
 The kitchen in the photo above has natural cherry cabinets.

 Islands are often incorporated into these rustic country kitchens, sometimes with stone or faux stone facades.
-Islands serve two purposes—work stations and eating areas.
+Islands serve three purposes—work stations, storage and eating areas.

 Eco-friendly materials fit right into a log home.
 Flooring can be hardwood flooring or pine, but practical log cabin owners often choose tile for the kitchen area.